One Is Guilty

 One Is Guilty is a 1934 American pre-Code mystery crime film directed by Lambert Hillyer and starring Ralph Bellamy, Shirley Grey and Rita La Roy.
 It is the second in a series of four films featuring Bellamy as Inspector Steve Trent following Before Midnight.
-Two further films The Crime of Helen Stanley and Girl in Danger were released later in the year.
+Two further films, The Crime of Helen Stanley and Girl in Danger, were released later in the year.

-Synopsis
+Plot

-The body of a champion boxer is found in an apartment complex.
+The body of a championboxer is found in an apartment complex.
 Various suspects appear to have had the opportunity and the motive to kill the fighter.